kkcrouch808/kkcrouch808.github.io/essays/smart-questions.md

 ## Conclusion

-Smart software engineers don’t just write good code—they also ask good questions.
-By following Raymond’s principles and StackOverflow’s emphasis on minimal reproducible examples, we can ensure our interactions are efficient, effective, and educational.
-Poorly framed questions, by contrast, lead to wasted effort, poor answers, or no answers at all.
+In addition to writing excellent code, smart software engineers also ask smart questions.
+We can make sure that our discussions are productive and successful by following Raymond's principles and StackOverflow's emphasis on minimal reproducible examples.
+On the other hand, poorly constructed questions result in a lack of effort, weak responses, or no responses at all.

-The lesson is clear: **invest time in crafting your question as carefully as you craft your code.**

 ---